 Funding will foster future of Illinois agriculture

-Gov. Bruce Rauner prednisone joined the Director of the Illinois Department of Agriculture Raymond Poe to announce the release of $16M in agriculture grants.
+Gov. Bruce Rauner joined the Director of the Illinois Department of Agriculture Raymond Poe to announce the release of $16M in agriculture grants.
 The funds being released from the fiscal year 2018 budget will fund soil & water districts, county fairs and agriculture societies, and the University of Illinois Extension services.

 “These three entities provide services that are vital for the future of Illinois agriculture,” Rauner said.
 “From protecting our farmland for future generations to fostering agriculture careers and educating consumers, these organizations support Illinois agriculture, the backbone of our state’s economy.”